A Wild-horse trim

 Look at how stretched the white line is, especially around the toe.

 [Bracket shows the width of the stretched white line.
-Arrows point to where Johan's rasp, shortening the wall, has barely touched the edge of the sole. - M.]
+Arrows point to where Johan's rasp, shortening the wall, has barely touched the edge of the sole. - M.] |

-To show the mustang roll, I will do half the hoof, so you can see the difference.
-Where the white line is stretched, I rasp at about 45 degrees to the sole, going all the way to the edge of the sole.
+To show the mustang roll, I will do half the hoof, so you can see

 [Arrow points to part of the white line which is not stretched.
-Notice it is clean and has a yellowish color - M.]
+Notice it is clean and has a yellowish color - M.] |

 Maybe this picture will give you a better idea as to how I have removed the wall and white line right up to the sole.
-[Arrow points to edge of the sole - M.]
+[Arrow points to edge of the sole - M.] |

 Here is the trimmed side, with the mustang roll done.

 [I drew a white line, following the upper part of the hoof wall, showing where the wall will grow to after the flare is gone.
 Notice that it meets the present edge of the sole, the same spot where Johan has ended his mustang roll.
+The green line shows where the lower part of the wall is flared.
+The pink curve outlines Johan's very nice mustang roll on this half of the foot; the other side has not been beveled yet - M.] |

-And just so you can see the difference in length (and to give you a better idea of how I do the mustang roll), I took this one from the front.
+a better idea of how I do the mustang roll), I took this one from the front.

 [Both sides are trimmed to the same wall length on the bottom of the foot.
 The difference that you see is entirely due to beveling the wall with a mustang roll.
-Does this give you a better idea why an unbeveled wall starts to flare again? - M.]
+Does this give you a better idea why an unbeveled wall starts to flare again? - M.] |

 [Arrows point to a thin dirt line between the bars and the sole, indicating the bars are a little overgrown.
-Using a hoof knife, we can trim the bars and the overgrown sole beside them until there is no more dirt line; that is the correct length of the bars - M.]
+Using a hoof knife, we can trim the bars and the overgrown sole beside them until there is no more dirt line; that is the correct length of the bars - M.] |

-Here it is what it looks like from the outside once the mustang roll is done.
+Here it is what it looks like from the outside once the mustang

-In this way we prevent the wall from contacting the ground, and constantly re-flaring, until the new white line connection has grown down from the coronet all the way to the ground - M.]
+[White line shows where the side wall will be when the flare has grown out.
+All the wall outside this line is flared.
+Pink line shows Johan's vertical cut, removing flare at the bottom of the wall only.
+Note that the vertical cut meets the ground where the new wall will eventually be.
+In this way we prevent the wall from contacting the ground, and constantly re-flaring, until the new white line connection has grown down from the coronet all the way to the ground - M.] |

 Next day, finishing the flare.